First-time contributors#

 For students and learners#

-If you are a student or learner of Plone, you probably are not a contributor.
-See the next section, Expectations of first-time contributors, to determine whether you are in fact a contributor.
+If you are a student or learner of Plone, you might not be a contributor yet, but you can work toward that.
+See the next section, Expectations of first-time contributors, to determine what it takes to become a contributor.

 Expectations of first-time contributors#